 Long-term risks include diabetes mellitus, malabsorption, and nutritional deficiencies.
 Severe complications such as anastomotic leaks may lead to sepsis, requiring emergency reoperation.

 Preoperative assessment of cardiac, pulmonary, and metabolic functions is essential.
-Surgery is contraindicated in patients with severe coagulopathy or systemic failure.
+Patients with severe coagulopathy or systemic failure are contraindicated.
 Diabetic patients must have strict blood glucose control to reduce infection risk.

 Contraindications include:

-Pancreatic resection is often combined with chemotherapy or radiotherapy, such as adjuvant chemotherapy to eliminate microscopic residual disease.
-Postoperative oral medications are temporarily halted, with parenteral nutrition provided instead.
+Pancreatic resection is often combined with chemotherapy or radiotherapy, such as adjuvant chemotherapy to eliminate microscopic lesions.
+Postoperative oral medications are temporarily halted, replaced with parenteral nutrition support.

-Patients who have undergone radiotherapy may have increased tissue fibrosis, complicating surgery.
+Patients who have undergone radiation therapy may have increased tissue fibrosis, complicating surgery.
 Surgeons need to adjust suturing techniques to reduce complication risks.

-Pancreaticoduodenectomy for early pancreatic cancer can achieve a 5-year survival rate of 20-30%, while for locally advanced tumors, survival is approximately 5-10%.
+Pancreaticoduodenectomy for early pancreatic cancer can achieve a 5-year survival rate of 20-30%, while for locally advanced tumors, it is about 5-10%.
 Clinical studies show that robotic-assisted surgery reduces complication rates by 30% compared to traditional open surgery.

 For pancreatic cysts, surgical removal has a recurrence rate below 5%, indicating high curative potential.
 However, total pancreatectomy results in a 100% incidence of diabetes, requiring lifelong insulin therapy.